-When night cooling is active, it can be identified by the pictogram in the identified in the identified by the pictogram in the identified in the identified by the pictogram in the identi
+When night cooling is active, it can be identified by the pictogram in the "operating mode" area of the home page.

 Night cooling takes advantage of the cool conditions outside at night to lower the temperature of the building and extract the energy accumulated during the day.
 This function allows the temperature to be maintained the following day at a level that ensures greater comfort while limiting energy consumption for cold production.
 A specific fan setpoint (fan offset) can be set to change (plus or minus) the air volume when the function is active.